dknight/laura/README.md

 laura -c <path_to_config.lua> [test_dir]
 ```

+Another way to create [`.laurarc`](https://github.com/dknight/laura/blob/main/)
+file in your project directory and setup preferences in the same format
+as in the configuration file.

 Also, there are ["private" configuration fields](https://github.com/dknight/laura/blob/main/src/laura/Config.lua), which are not recommended to change, unless you know that you know what you are doing.

+# Code coverage

+Code coverage can be enabled in `.laurarc` configuration file.
+Or if you are
+using CLI flag `--coverage`.
+There are extra coverage reporters can be used,
+like: terminal, html, csv, etc. Check [configuration file](https://github.com/dknight/laura/blob/main/src/laura/Config.lua) source.

 ## Documentation

 Read the complete documentation on the [external website](https://www.whoop.ee/post/laura-unit-testing-framework-for-lua.html).

-## What is not included yet
+## Known issues

 **Code coverage** is yet to be finalized.
-It implements only very basic functionality.
-I would not recommend relying on it.
-Definitely better support is planned for the next releases.
+It might have a minor inaccuracies.

 ## Compatibility Notes